lameckkiyaka/rcnc/README.md

-# rcn
+# rcnc
-Ready for Computing and Networking
+Ready for Computing Networking and Communication